-Is my Birthmark Harmful?
+Is My Birthmark Dangerous?

 Birthmarks are very common, and in many cases, they don’t cause any issues.
 In some cases, however, you may be unhappy with their appearance or wonder if they’re any associated with any medical issues.
 In this blog, the dermatologists at Hollywood Dermatology & Cosmetic Specialists in South Florida explain more about birthmarks and when they can be harmful: